plomino/PlominoDoc/docs/features.rst

 =======================

 A portlet displaying a Plomino form can be added anywhere in a Plone site.
-It can be useful to show informations, like statistics or charts (thanks to Google Visualization, for example), computed when the page is displayed.
+It can be useful to show information, like statistics or charts (thanks to Google Visualization, for example), computed when the page is displayed.

 ..
 Note::

     In Plone, when you add a portlet to a page, all of its children pages will contain it too.
-For example, if you add a portlet to the main page of the site, it will be displayed in every pages of the site.
-You can prevent this mechanism in a child page: click on :guilabel:`Manage Portlets` in this page, find the selector next to the name of the portlet (e.g. :guilabel:`Plomino element portlet`), and select guilabel:`Block`.
+For example, if you add a portlet to the main page of the site, it will be displayed in every page of the site.
+You can prevent this mechanism in a child page: click on :guilabel:`Manage Portlets` in this page, find the selector next to the name of the portlet
+    (e.g. :guilabel:`Plomino element portlet`), and select guilabel:`Block`.

 You can add a portlet on a page with few steps: